tsobti/HacktoberFest2020/README.md

-Add more features to the website.
+Pull request and add any feature to the website.

 Link to the site: https://rakshit234.github.io/HacktoberFest2020/